Muhammad7839/new-stock-vision/README.md

 ---

-## Conclusion
+## ✅ Conclusion

-- **ARIMA performed better than Prophet** in short-term forecasting for both tickers.
-- Prophet overshot future prices, especially on longer horizons.
-- ARIMA was more stable and followed real stock movements more closely.
-- Model separation, visualizations, and metrics followed mentor guidelines.
+- **ARIMA** outperformed **Prophet** on both AMZN and COST.
+- Prophet overestimated due to long forecast range and no growth cap.
+- ARIMA stayed closer to the real prices and was better for short-term prediction.

 ---

-## Lessons Learned
+## 🧠 Lessons Learned

-- Visualizing forecasts helps catch large errors quickly
-- ARIMA requires more setup but gives better short-range performance
-- Prophet is user-friendly but needs tuning for real-world accuracy
+- Prophet is great for quick trends and visualizations but needs tuning.
+- ARIMA is more precise for shorter windows.
+- Visual analysis and metrics helped us evaluate model reliability.

 ---

-## Future Work
+## 🔍 Future Improvements

-- Add features like market news, earnings reports, and inflation
+- Add inflation or earnings as extra variables
-- Explore hybrid models combining ARIMA + ML models (e.g., XGBoost)
+- Try hybrid models like ARIMA + ML (XGBoost)
-- Deploy with Streamlit for interactive exploration
+- Make an interactive dashboard using Streamlit

 ---

-## Team
+## 👨‍💻 Team

-Muhammad A. , Dieunie G. , Pallavi V.
+Muhammad A., Dieunie G., Pallavi V.
-AI4ALL Ignite Program – Summer 2025
+**AI4ALL Ignite Program – Summer 2025**

+---